macleginn/bivaltyp/content/project/description/index.md

 > 2011-2013, “Verb argument structure variation and verb classification in languages of various structural types”, grant #11-04-00179a.

 After 2013, the dataset continued to grow thanks to language experts who contributed data for new languages.
 The online version of the project was launched in 2020.
+Since 2022, the project's creator and editor, Sergey Say, has been affiliated with the [CRC 1287](https://www.sfb1287.uni-potsdam.de/) at the University of Potsdam, and the development of the project is coordinated within the [Posla Typology Lab](https://www.uni-potsdam.de/de/slavische-linguistik/posla-typology-lab).

 ### Similar projects